10 Mistakes in Website Design

 Solution:

-"Exit Intent": Show a pop-up when the mouse sensor detects that the user intends to leave the page.
+"Exit-Intent": Show the pop-up when the mouse sensor detects that the user is about to leave the page.
 This is your "last chance" and is much less intrusive.

-"Scroll Trigger": Show it after the user has scrolled 70% of the page (indicating they are interested in the content).
+"Scroll-Trigger": Show it after the user has scrolled 70% of the page (which means they are interested in the content).

 10. Visual inconsistency and "chaos"